 The aim of a Solution Design is to provide a high-level visual - textual representation of the envisioned solution that outline how the company will support the maximization of the solution’s features richness and quality and at the same time minimize the total cost of the solution.
 In essence, a Solution Design supports Design Choices.

-This document covers the technical part of Solution Design, the functional part Solution Design finds place in Azure DevOps.
+This document covers the technical part of Solution Design, the functional part of the Solution Design finds place in Azure DevOps.
 This document is not the full solution documentation, as such solution design is only a sub-set of the full solution documentation.

-This document represents the solution design of the FlexNet Operations for the technical part of it a certain moment.
+This document represents the solution design of the FlexNet Operations for the technical part of it at a certain moment.
 New elements that appear from the previous version will be highlighted and described; elements already present from the previous version published are kept in this document as well.

 Context